delta6626/365-days-of-code/README.md

 - Day 278 ✅: Started building a message abuse reporting system to help keep conversations safe and moderated
 - Day 279 ✅: Fully completed the abuse reporting system with multiple report categories and success/error modals
 - Day 280 ✅: Started building the landing page for PartnerPair
+- Day 281 ✅: Continued building the landing page by completing the header and adding a How It Works section

 ## 📌 Notes